caolivap/TMGAutomationSampleProject/README.md

     │   │   │        ├───interactions       # Low level actions made into application for achieving a task │   │   │        ├───questions          # Layer of screenplay pattern that help validating application state in assertions
-    │   │   │        ├───tasks              # High level actions made for Actor in screenplay pattern │   │   │        └───utils              # Classes and methods for using in any project place │   │   │        └───userinterfaces     # Layer of screenplay pattern for maping web elements from application, also called pages
+    │   │   │        ├───tasks              # High level actions made for Actor in screenplay pattern │   │   │        └───utils              # Classes and methods for using in any place of the project │   │   │        └───userinterfaces     # Layer of screenplay pattern for maping web elements from application, also called pages
     │   │   └───resources
     │   └───test